tbielawa/bitmath/README.md

 bitmath
 =======

-Represents file sizes with different prefix notations when working with file sizes.
+Represents file sizes with different prefix notations.
 Created to simplify basic math operations and conversions in a Pythonic way.
 Supports SI and NIST binary prefixes.

 In discussion we will refer to the NIST units primarily.
 I.e., instead of "megabyte" we will refer to "mibibyte".
 The former is 10^3 =